- Construction resumes April 17.

-- Construction is wrapping up for the winter.
-Crews were able to get one of two new avalanche bridges completed this year as well as the westbound wildlife overcrossing.
+- One of two new avalanche bridges is complete as well as the westbound wildlife overcrossing.

 Why is WSDOT